Storage ideas to reduce building footprints and organize files for improved productivity

 Space requirements are a key component of any storage system.
 Different storage systems can utilize the available space more efficiently than others.
 Another, often unconsidered factor, is the vertical design of the storage system.
 It is also worth knowing the file carousels or shelves of powered vertical filing systems can be built up to or into the ceiling of your office.

 The powered carousel has a lockable door, and optional software is available to record and track file transactions.
 Just one vertical carousel filing system can store at least sixteen four-drawer file cabinets in a fraction of the space resulting in savings of 50% in floor space or more.
-These storage systems are completely accessible and ADA compliant.
+These storage systems are completely accessible and ADA-compliant.
+See pricing and Revit downloads for vertical file carousels.

 Contact Us for Your Filing and Storage Needs